-The College has small emergency grants and short-term loans available to help students through emergency situations.
-The rule limiting students to one emergency grant or loan per academic year has been lifted for Spring 2020.
+Evergreen has small emergency grants and short-term loans available to help students through emergency situations.
 Find out about emergency funds and apply online.

-If you’re having financial difficulty in Spring 2020, contact the Financial Aid Office right away.
+If you’re having financial difficulty, contact the Financial Aid Office right away.
 It’s easier to get assistance early in the quarter compared to later.
 If you or your family has lost income, you may be eligible for additional aid.
-Email your concerns and questions to firstname.lastname@example.org.
+Email your concerns and questions to email@example.com.

 As we focus on attending to the urgent needs of our community, we ask that you join us in combatting racial stigmatizing of others, particularly members of our Asian American community.
 Please help us to reinforce Evergreen’s values of inclusivity and belonging.